 - If the respondent is pregnant with a child of some other person, the husband can seek an annulment.

 Divorce Lawyer Delhi Can Help You Get Through Annulment

-Our lawyers can help if you are, unfortunately, on the verge of seeking annulment to your marriage.
+Our Divorce lawyers In Delhi can help if you are, unfortunately, on the verge of seeking annulment to your marriage.
 They take each case individually to make sure your rights are secured.

 In simple terms, divorce is a legal procedure where either the husband or wife files a petition to end their marriage.
 On the other hand, marriage annulment is a legal term used when the petitioner proves that the marriage never existed due to conditions such as forced marriage, false marriage ceremony, or abduction marriage.
 This is the main difference between divorce and marriage annulment.

 The grounds for annulment of marriage in India include fraud, coercion (by threat), unsoundness of mind, mental disorder, venereal disease, impotence, and bigamy (being already married).
 If one of these conditions is met, one can file for a marriage annulment.

 Yes, an annulment can be contested in court.
 The spouse who is seeking to have the marriage annulled must provide evidence to support their claim, and the other spouse may contest the grounds for annulment or present evidence to dispute the claim.

 Yes, there is a time limit for filing for annulment of marriage in India.
 Remember, it is very rare for a court to grant you an annulment after a long time of marriage, but it is generally possible within a few years of the marriage.